TheNextLvl-net/tweaks/README.md

 ### Hierarchy

-_(This feature is based on LuckPerms' weight system, therefore requires LuckPerms)_
+_(This feature is based on LuckPerms' weight system, therefore, requires LuckPerms)_

-The chat hierarchy makes it possible to control who can delete who's messages.<br/>
+The chat hierarchy makes it possible to control who can delete whose messages.<br/>
-A users weight acts as an upper limits for their deletion privileges.
+A user's weight acts as an upper limit for their deletion privileges.

 For example, a user with a weight of 100 can delete messages from users with weights equal to or lower than 100,<br/>
 but not from those with weights higher than 100.

-To add a hierarchy permission use: `tweaks.chat.delete.<weight>`
+To add a hierarchy permission, use: `tweaks.chat.delete.<weight>`

 ## Inventory